svc333/overview/personalized-assistance.md

 {{site.data.keyword.IBM}} is dedicated to putting the client first for every interaction.
 To help facilitate this, our Global Client Success team offers free personalized assistance through an onboarding program.
 {: shortdesc}

-You must be logged in to your Pay-As-You-Go or Subscription account to qualify for personalized onboarding.
+You must be logged in to your account to qualify for personalized onboarding.
+After you log in, a **Get started** button is displayed on this page.
 {: important}

 ## What's the process?